waizui/waizui.github.io/posts/gaussian_splatting/gaussian_splatting.md

 $\Sigma' = J W \Sigma W^T J^T$

-where $\Sigma'$ is the covariance matirx in planar coodinate system, $J$ is the jaccobian fo projection transformation, $W$ is the view transformation.
+where $\Sigma'$ is the covariance matrix in planar coordinate system, $J$ is the jaccobian of projection transformation, $W$ is the view transformation.

 This was proved by Zwicker et al. \[3\].